Necar Zadegan

 Necar Zadegan (نکار زادگان /nᵻˈkɑːr ˈzædᵻɡæn/; born June 20, 1982) is an American actress.
 Zadegan made her Broadway debut alongside Robin Williams in the Pulitzer Prize–nominated production Bengal Tiger at the Baghdad Zoo in 2011.
-She is known for playing First Lady (and then President) Dalia Hassan on the eighth season of 24 then leading in the roles of Delia Banai on Girlfriends' Guide to Divorce and Special Agent Hannah Khoury on NCIS: New Orleans.
+She is known for playing First Lady (and then President) Dalia Hassan on the eighth season of 24.
+She then played the leading roles of Delia Banai on Girlfriends' Guide to Divorce and Special Agent Hannah Khoury on NCIS: New Orleans.

 Early life

-Zadegan was born on June 20, 1982 in Heidelberg, Baden-Württemberg, West Germany, and raised in the San Francisco Bay Area.
+Zadegan was born on June 20, 1982, in Heidelberg, Baden-Württemberg, West Germany, and raised in the San Francisco Bay Area.
 She is of Iranian heritage.

 Zadegan graduated with honors from the University of California, Santa Barbara (UCSB) with a BA degree in Literature.
 She spent a semester abroad at the Sorbonne University.
-She speaks Persian (Farsi), French, English, and German fluently.
+She speaks Persian, French, English, and German fluently.

 Career

-From 2005 to 2009, Zadegan amassed a number of television credits namely The Bernie Mac Show, Nip/Tuck, NCIS: Naval Criminal Investigative Service, The Unit, How I Met Your Mother, Big Shots, Lost, The Shield, and CSI: Miami.
+From 2005 to 2009, Zadegan had roles in such television series as The Bernie Mac Show, Nip/Tuck, NCIS: Naval Criminal Investigative Service, The Unit, How I Met Your Mother, Big Shots, Lost, The Shield, and CSI: Miami.

 In 2009, Zadegan appeared in the Persian language stage production of From Satellite with Love "Az Mahvareh Ta Eshgh", touring in the U.S. and Europe.